webda2l/symfony-docs/reference/constraints/Image.rst

 If this option is false, the image cannot be a square.
 If you want to force a square image, then leave this option as its default ``true`` value and set `allowLandscape`_ and `allowPortrait`_ both to ``false``.

+.. versionadded:: 7.3

+    The ``allowSquare`` option support for SVG files was introduced in Symfony 7.3.

 ``allowSquareMessage``
 ~~~~~~~~~~~~~~~~~~~~~~